PombertLab/3DFI/README.md

 <img src="https://github.com/PombertLab/3DFI/blob/master/Images/Just_PDB.png">

 The structure can then be interacted with using ChimeraX [commands](https://www.rbvi.ucsf.edu/chimerax/docs/user/index.html).
-For example, the structure can be colored with rainbow scheme to better distinguish between structural domains:
+For example, the structure can be colored with a rainbow scheme to better distinguish between structural domains:

 <img src="https://github.com/PombertLab/3DFI/blob/master/Images/Just_PDB_rainbow.png">